Financial Support for Doctoral Students

 - Duration of Funding Support Packages

-At the beginning of the final semester under a funding package, the Graduate Advisor will send a notification regarding completion of the package to the student and assigned faculty advisor.
-Although no departmental funds are guaranteed for continuing doctoral student support beyond the expiration of the original funding package, continuing students are eligible to apply for departmentally restricted awards when funds are available.
+No departmental funds are guaranteed for continuing doctoral student support beyond the expiration of the original funding package, although continuing students are eligible to apply for departmentally restricted awards when funds are available.
 All doctoral students are also encouraged to continually seek additional extramural funding.

 All awards are competitive, based on merit, and offered to doctoral students of outstanding achievement.
 Yearly renewal of all multi-year awards is based on continued academic excellence.